 Other ways to save include conserving water by taking short showers and using low-flow toilets, and saving on utility costs by insulating your home well, switching to LED lightbulbs, and using EnergyStar appliances.
 You can also shop around for internet and cell phone service or negotiate your existing plans.

-According to a 2021 survey, the average American household spends $47 a month on streaming services, such as Netflix, Peacock, Hulu and others, just to include a few.[11]
+According to a 2025 survey, the average American household spends $37 a month on streaming services.

-Subscriptions can be bundled under a general entertainment category, which experts recommend not to spend more than ten percent in.[8]
+Subscriptions can be bundled under a personal and discretionary spending category, which experts recommend not to spend more than ten percent.[11]

 Subscriptions can encompass a number of types of services, but they’re often forgotten about.
 The most common services people tend to use are streaming services, such as Netflix, Amazon Prime, Disney+ and Hulu.
 Other subscription services can be food-related, clothing-related or provide other kinds of entertainment.[12]